The rates of growth in an acylindrically hyperbolic group: Finiteness

 If $G$ is a hyperbolic group, it is known by \cite[Section 3]{FS} that for $\rho \in \xi(G)$, there are only finitely many generating sets $S$ of $G$, up to $\Aut(G)$, such that $\rho=e(G, S)$.
 We discuss this issue.

-We need one fact to state the main result.
-If a f.g. group $G$ acts on a $\delta$-hyperbolic graph $X$ such that the action is $D$-uniformly WPD and non-elementary, then $G$ contains a maximal finite normal subgroup $N<G$.
-This is known for an acylindrically hyperbolic group \cite[Theorem 6.14]{DGO}, and the same proof applies to our setting, so we refer the reader to their argument. $N$ is the intersection of $E(g)$ for all hyperbolic elements $g\in G$ on $X$.

-\begin{thm}[Finiteness. cf. Theorem 3.1 in \cite{FS}] Suppose a f.g. group $G$ acts on a $\delta$-hyperbolic graph $X$ such that the action is $D$-uniformly WPD and non-elementary.
-Suppose that for a maximal finite normal subgroup $N<G$, there exists $K$ s.t. for any point $x \in X$, the diameter of $N(x)$ is at most $K$.
-Assume that there exists a constant $M$ such that if $\<S\>$ contains a hyperbolic element on $X$ for a finite subset $S \subset G$, then $S^M$ contains a hyperbolic element.
+\begin{thm}[Finiteness. cf. Theorem 3.1 in \cite{FS}] Suppose a finitely generated group $G$ acts on a $\delta$-hyperbolic space $X$ and $G$ is not virtually cyclic.
+Let $D(\epsilon)$ be a WPD-function.
+Assume that there exists a constant $M$ such that if $S$ is a finite generating set of $G$, then $S^M$ contains a hyperbolic element that is $D$-WPD.
 Assume that $G$ is equationally Noetherian.

-Then for any $\rho \in \xi(G)$, up to the action on $Aut (G)$, there are at most finitely many finite generating set $S$ such that $e(G,S)=\rho$. \end{thm}
+Then for any $\rho \in \xi(G)$, up to the action on $\Aut (G)$, there are at most finitely many finite generating set $S$ such that $e(G,S)=\rho$. \end{thm}

-The assumption on the existence of $K$ is automatically satisfied for some cases, such as: $N$ is trivial; or the action of $G$ on $X$ is co-finite, since for any $g\in G$, $N(g(x))=gN(x)$, so that $\diam N(g(x))=\diam N(x)$.
-For an acylindrically hyperbolic group, we can arrange $X/G$ is a point.

 \proof We argue by contradiction.
 Suppose that there are infinitely many finite sets of generators $\{S_n\}$ that satisfy: $e(G,S_n)=\rho$, and no pair of generating sets $S_n$ is equivalent under the action of the automorphism group $\Aut(G)$.
 As in the proof of Theorem \ref{main.proof}, by Proposition \ref{bound.generators}, the cardinality of the generating sets $\{S_n\}$ is bounded, so we may pass to a subsequence that have a fixed cardinality $\ell$.
-Hence, each generating set $S_n$ corresponds to an epimorphism, $g_n:F_{\ell} \to G$, where $S$ is a fixed free generating set of $F_{\ell}$, and $g_n(S)=S_n$.
+Hence, each generating set $S_n$ corresponds to an epimorphism, $f_n:F \to G$, where $S$ is a fixed free generating set of $F$, and $f_n(S)=S_n$.

-By passing to a further subsequence, we may assume that the sequence of epimorphisms $\{g_n\}$ converges to a limit group $L$ with $\eta:F_{\ell} \to L$ the associated quotient map.
-As in the proof of Theorem \ref{main.proof}, since $G$ is equationally Noetherian, by Lemma \ref{basic}, for large $n$, $g_n=h_n \circ \eta$, where $h_n:L \to G$ is an epimorphism.
+By passing to a further subsequence, we may assume that the sequence of epimorphisms $\{f_n\}$ converges to a limit group $L$ with $\eta:F \to L$ the associated quotient map.
+As in the proof of Theorem \ref{main.proof}, since $G$ is equationally Noetherian, by Lemma \ref{basic}, for large $n$, $f_n=h_n \circ \eta$, where $h_n:L \to G$ is an epimorphism.
 In particular, $S_n=h_n (\eta(S))$.
-We pass to a further subsequence such that for every $n$, $g_n=h_n \circ \eta$.
+We pass to a further subsequence such that for every $n$, $f_n=h_n \circ \eta$.